billkarsh/SpikeGLX/Help/NI_driver_installation.md

 NI software; we recommend against automatic updating of any kind on a high throughput data acquisition computer.

-After the installation, run NI MAX (Measurement & Automation Explorer).
+After the installation, run NI-MAX (Measurement & Automation Explorer).
 The left hand pane shows a tree of all the installed devices detected by the software.
 The PXI-6133 appears underneath the heading for the chassis (a PCI-6133 installed in the computer shows up as an independent device).
-Here's the NI MAX display for a system with the PXI-6133 installed in an NI 1082 PXI chassis.
+Here's the NI-MAX display for a system with the PXI-6133 installed in an NI 1082 PXI chassis.
 Note that the chassis is recognized at this stage.
 The PXI-6133 is also recognized, but doesn't have a driver yet.